 Millennium Seed Bank

-We are sorry to inform you that the Atrium in the Millennium Seed Bank is closed until further notice in line with government guidance during the coronavirus (COVID-19) outbreak.
+We are sorry to inform you that the Millennium Seed Bank is closed until further notice in line with government guidance during the coronavirus (COVID-19) outbreak.

 In the heart of rural Sussex lies a treasure trove of scientific excellence.